macarima/hal/README.md

 ## Installation
 Prerequisties: wtdbg2, racon, medaka, RagTag
-These programs must exist on your path.
+These programs need to exist on your path.

 No need to installation.
 Just execute 'HAL_0.2.sh' on your linux machine.